 Legitimate interests (Art.
 6 Para.
 1 S. 1 lit.
 GDPR) - The processing is necessary to safeguard the legitimate interests of the person responsible or a third party, unless the interests or fundamental rights and freedoms of the data subject that protect personal data Data require, outweigh.

 National data protection regulations in Germany: In addition to the data protection regulations of the General Data Protection Regulation, national regulations on data protection in Germany apply.
 This includes in particular the law on protection against misuse of personal data in data processing (Federal Data Protection Act - BDSG).
 The BDSG contains in particular special regulations on the right to information, the right to deletion, the right to object, the processing of special categories of personal data, the processing for other purposes and the transmission as well as automated decision-making in individual cases including profiling.
 Furthermore, it regulates data processing for the purposes of the employment relationship (Section 26 BDSG), in particular with regard to the establishment, implementation or termination of employment relationships and the consent of employees.
 State data protection laws of the individual federal states can also be applied.

-SSL encryption (https): In order to protect your data transmitted via my online offer, I use SSL encryption.
+SSL encryption (https): In order to protect your data transmitted via our online offer, we use SSL encryption.
 You can recognize such encrypted connections by the prefix https: // in the address line of your browser.

-In order to be able to provide my online offer securely and efficiently, I use the services of a web hosting provider, from whose servers (or servers managed by them) the online offer can be accessed.
-For these purposes, I can use infrastructure and platform services, computing capacity, storage space and database services as well as security and technical maintenance services.
+In order to be able to provide our online offer securely and efficiently, we use the services of a web hosting provider, from whose servers (or servers managed by them) the online offer can be accessed.
+For these purposes, we can use infrastructure and platform services, computing capacity, storage space and database services as well as security and technical maintenance services.